Fictitious play in zero-sum stochastic games: Concluding Remarks

 \section{Concluding Remarks}

 We presented fictitious play dynamics for stochastic games and analyzed its convergence properties in zero-sum games.
-In the dynamics presented, agents form a belief not only on opponent (stationary) strategy but also on the associated $Q$-functions and update them based on the actions taken by the opponent.
+In the dynamics presented, players form a belief not only on opponent (stationary) strategy but also on the associated $Q$-functions and update them based on the actions taken by the opponent.
 The update of beliefs on $Q$-functions evolves at a slower timescale compared to the evolution of beliefs on strategies.

 In order to show the convergence of the dynamics, we first approximated the dynamics via a certain differential inclusion at the timescale of the fast update and formulated a novel Lyapunov function for it in order to characterize the limiting behavior of the fast update.
 Then we used this characterization accompanied with certain contraction arguments at the timescale of the slow update in order to show the almost sure convergence of the dynamics.
-In particular, we showed that beliefs on strategies and $Q$-functions, respectively, converge to a stationary equilibrium and the corresponding $Q$-functions in the model-based setting provided that each state is visited infinitely often, and also in the model-free setting provided that each state-action pair occurs infinitely often and frequently enough.
+In particular, we showed that beliefs on strategies and $Q$-functions, respectively, converge to a stationary equilibrium and the corresponding $Q$-functions in the model-based and model-free settings provided that each state is visited infinitely often.

-Some of the future research directions include the analyses of this framework \begin{itemize} \item in other classes of games, e.g., identical-interest games or zero-sum games with more than two agents, \item for variants of fictitious play, e.g., smooth fictitious play originated in \cite{ref:Fudenberg93} or weakened fictitious play originated in \cite{ref:VanDerGenugten00}, \item with approximation methods due to computational issues induced by large state and action spaces, \item without the conditions on visiting each state infinitely-often, e.g., in terms of self-confirming equilibrium, as studied in \cite{ref:Fudenberg95} for learning in extensive-form games. \end{itemize}
+Some of the future research directions include the analyses of this framework $(i)$ in other classes of games, e.g., identical-interest games or zero-sum games with more than two players; $(ii)$ without the conditions on visiting each state infinitely-often, e.g., in terms of self-confirming equilibrium, as studied in \cite{ref:Fudenberg95} for learning in extensive-form game; $(iii)$ with function approximation to address computational challenge due to large state and action spaces; and $(iv)$ with non-asymptotic convergence guarantees.